Rad Power Bikes starts Black Friday early with big savings on e-bikes today - 9to5Toys

 I happen to have tested both and you can’t go wrong with either bike at those price points.

 But only suckers pay MSRP, right?!
-So get ready for this, because Rad Power Bikes is starting its Black Friday sales early and is taking $250 off of the RadRunner when you purchase it with accessories (of which Rad stocks many awesome accessories – I recommend the Passenger Kit).
+So get ready for this, because Rad Power Bikes is starting its Black Friday sales early and is taking $250 off of the RadRunner when you purchase it with accessories (of which Rad stocks many awesome accessories).

 The company is also offering $200 off the RadMission when you purchase it with accessories.

-For that one, you’ll definitely want to add the kickstand at least.
+For that one, you’ll definitely want the kickstand as part of the bundle.
 It’s the only model from Rad Power Bikes that doesn’t come with a kickstand as standard equipment.

 And lastly, you can also take $200 off the RadRover Step-Thru when purchasing with accessories.